gambitph/Titan-Framework/readme.txt

 = The Goal =

 Titan Framework aims to be easily used by everyone.
 The goal is to make it plug and play - just activate the plugin and start creating your options.

+Read an overview on [How Titan Framework works](http://www.titanframework.net/what/)

 Read our guide on how to [Get Started with Titan Framework](http://www.titanframework.net/how/)

 * [Documentation and Tutorials for Developers](http://www.titanframework.net/docs)
 * [Titan Framework GitHub Repository](https://github.com/gambitph/Titan-Framework)